-Use Schedule F Individual to inform income from interest, dividends from corporations and distributions from partnerships benefits, distributable share on profits from special partnerships and corporations of individuals, income from prizes and contests, income from judicial or extrajudicial indemnification and miscellaneous income.
+Use Schedule F Individual to inform income from interest, dividends from corporations and distributions from partnerships benefits, distributable share on profits from special partnerships and corporations of individuals, income from prizes and contests, income from judicial or extrajudicial indemnification and miscellaneous income, withdrawals from an IRA account and IRA distributions of income from sources within Puerto Rico.
 Transfer the amounts from Schedule F Individual to Part 2, lines 2A, 2B and 2D through 2G of page 1 of your return (See instructions for Schedule F Individual).